cggh/panoptes/documentation/importsettings/datatable_properties.rst

 SummaryValues
   *Block.* Instructs Panoptes to apply a multiresolution summary algorithm for fast display of this property in the genome browser at any zoom level (only applies if *ShowInBrowser* is set).
-Possible tokens in this block:
+Possible keys in this block:

     BlockSizeMin
       *Value (required).* Minimum summary block size (in bp)